 - Always read the labels, the best ones don’t have any added ingredients and are simply ground peanuts

-- I use a refined sugar-free syrup in this recipe to reduce the overall carb-count.
+- I use my homemade sugar-free syrup in this recipe to reduce the overall carb-count.

-- You could also use maple syrup, honey or agave.
-Use whatever you prefer the taste of
+- You could also use a shop-bought sugar-free syrup, maple syrup, honey or agave.
+Use whatever you prefer the taste of.

 - The higher the cocoa content the lower the sugar!

 How to make these easy no-bake chocolate oat bars

 These no-bake chocolate oat bars are incredibly easy to make!
 With just a few simple steps and minimal ingredients required, you can whip them up in no time.
 Simply mix the ingredients, press the mixture into a pan, refrigerate until firm, and voila!
 You’ll have delicious homemade bars ready to enjoy.
 It’s a hassle-free recipe that’s perfect for busy days when you’re craving a sweet treat without the fuss of baking.

 First, you need to prepare your tin.
 Line a square tin (20cm x 20cm) with parchment paper so that the paper comes up on all sides.

 Next, make the oaty layer – in a large bowl combine the rolled oats, chia seeds, flaxseeds and cocoa nibs in a bowl and mix.